FAQs

 There are no figures on the scale of mis-selling in the industry, and certainly there are brokers who correctly review the market and describe the options accurately whilst demonstrating transparency over their fees with their clients.
 However, if your broker did not disclose to you how much they earned at the very least, they have not demonstrated transparency and you could have a claim.

-I receive so many calls from brokers, surely they can’t all be mis-selling?
+Surely they can’t all be mis-selling?

 My broker said that they would include some services for us that would help us save money, surely they can’t be mis-selling?

 Some brokers really do add value added services for your benefit, that’s good.
-However if you don’t know with certainty how much you are being charged, you can’t make an informed decision about the additional services you may be receiving.
+However, if you don’t know with certainty how much you are being charged, you can’t make an informed decision about the additional services you may be receiving.

 Can’t I just ask my supplier?